 Time for another update of uniclass 2015.
-This time there has been 224 updates with 133 new codes added to Co, En, Ss, Pr, TE, Zz & PM tables, 52 codes have been deleted from the Ss & Pr tables & 39 codes have had title changes from the Co, En, Ss, Pr, TE & Zz tables.
+This time there has been 2079 updates with 1913 new codes added to En, AC, Ss, Pr, TE, PM + Ma & PC tables, 88 codes have been deleted & 75 codes have had title changes from the AC, SL, Ss, Pr & PM tables.

 We aim to minimize changes to existing codes and classifications, but we always take feedback from users into account.
-Any changes are the result of this input combined with our own ongoing review, and sometimes mean that a code is moved to another location in the tables or deleted completely.
+Any changes are the result of this input, combined with our own ongoing review, and sometimes mean that a code is moved to another location in the tables or deleted completely.

 Updates to existing tables